HazemKhaled/magento-2-arabic-language-pack/README.md

 #### MongoDB persistent store

-This project using NeDB for local configurations and authontication, into path `./data`, while we using MongoDB to manage products with FOX, set the `MONGO_URI` environment variable to connect.
+This project using NeDB for local configurations and authentication, into path `./data`, while we using MongoDB to manage products with FOX, set the `MONGO_URI` environment variable to connect.

 ```
 MONGO_URI=mongodb://localhost/suppliers